| WHY

 horses were utilitarian, versatile animals with placid dispositions,

-good work ethic and willing
+good work ethic and willing natures.
+They were used as saddle

-crops, pull wagons, work cattle and perform
+mounts but also to plant crops, pull wagons, work cattle

-the land and became stylish roadsters once
+cleared the land and became stylish roadsters once road

-today as the American Saddlebred.
+the American Saddlebred.

 Much